 "This course is the real deal, put together with world experts in CPR and dog safety.
 I love Melanie Monteiro's work! " — Jessica Vogelsang, DVM

 "Professional and concise.
-I recommend this course to any and all dog owners." — Susan Bertram, DVM
+I recommend this course to all dog owners." — Susan Bertram, DVM

 This unique course is modeled on The Safe Dog Handbook to arm you with the skills, resources and knowledge to protect your pups in the real world; react confidently and intelligently in a life-threatening emergency; and boost your profile credentials to help you stand out in the highly competitive online marketplace of pet care providers.